Eschatologue/CM_wiki/docs/class/ranger/index.md

 ## Level 6: Roving

-Your Speed increases by 10 feet while you aren’t wearing Heavy Armor.
+Your Speed increases by 10 feet while you aren't wearing Heavy Armor.

 You also have a Climb Speed and a Swim Speed equal to your Speed.